Pennsylvania Academy of the Fine Arts: 19th century

+20th century

 From 1890 to 1906, Edward Hornor Coates served as the tenth president of the academy.
-In 1915, Coates was awarded the academy's gold medal.
-Painter John McLure Hamilton, who began his art education at the academy under Thomas Eakins, in 1921 described the contributions Coates made during his tenure:
+In 1915, he was awarded the academy's gold medal.
+In 1921, painter John McLure Hamilton, who began his art education at the academy under Thomas Eakins, described the contributions Coates made during his tenure:

 The reign of Mr. Coates at the Academy marked the period of its greatest prosperity.
 Rich endowments were made to the schools, a gallery of national portraiture was formed, and some of the best examples of Gilbert Stuart's work acquired.
 The annual exhibitions attained a brilliancy and éclat hitherto unknown ...
 Mr. Coates wisely established the schools upon a conservative basis, building almost unconsciously the dykes high against the oncoming flow of insane novelties in art patterns ...
 In this last struggle against modernism the President was ably supported by Eakins, Anschutz, Grafly, [Henry Joseph] Thouron, Vonnoh, and Chase ...
 His unfailing courtesy, his disinterested thoughtfulness, his tactfulness, and his modesty endeared him to scholars and masters alike.
 No sacrifice of time or of means was too great, if he thought he could accomplish the end he always had in view—the honour and the glory of the Academy.
 It was under Mr. Coates' enlightened direction that was fulfilled the expressed wish of Benjamin West, the first honorary Academician, that "Philadelphia may be as much celebrated for her galleries of paintings by the native genius of the country, as she is distinguished by the virtues of her people; and that she may be looked up to as the Athens of the Western World in all that can give polish to the human mind."

-During World War I, academy students were actively involved in war work.
-"About sixty percent of the young men enlisted or entered Government service, and probably all of the young women and all the rest of the young men were directly or indirectly engaged in war work."
-A war service club was formed by students and a monthly publication, The Academy Fling, was sent to service members.
-George Harding, a former PAFA student, was commissioned captain during the war and created official combat sketches for the American Expeditionary Forces.